verysillycat/e-z-recorder-linux/README.md

 * `--fullscreen-sound` fullscreen with sound
 * `--gif` snip with gif output
 * `--config` open the configuration file in the default text editor
 * `--config-reinstall` reinstall the configuration file with default settings
+##### ★ Note: When using Kooha, you'll not see some of these arguments as they aren't needed.

 ## Configuration
 * `fps` will be your Max FPS
 * `save` will save your Recorded Videos on `~/Videos`
 * `failsave` if your Video Recording upload fails, it will be saved on `~/Videos/e-zfailed`
 * `colorworkaround` re-encode videos on upload for color correction, might take longer to upload
+* `kooha_dir` set the kooha directory, will also save videos in here

 ## Credits